Purpose of the Scheduled Live Discussions

 During the Live Discussion Session

 • Unless there are no further questions, try to keep questions and answers short.
-If it becomes clear that a particular question can lead to fertile discussion, remind and encourage people to continue in a room of the virtual conference space after the live discussion session.
+If it becomes clear that a particular question can lead to fertile discussion, remind and encourage people to continue in a room of the conference Zoom meeting after the live discussion session.

 • Be aware of the time: 10 min per speaker.
-Each speaker is allowed up to 30 seconds to summarize their talk with one slide and 9.5 min to answer/discuss questions live.
+Each speaker is allowed up to 1 min to summarize their talk with one slide and 9 min to answer/discuss questions live.
 The very brief 1 slide/max.
-30 s (or less!) summary only serves as a short reminder of the talk, potentially highlighting the most important aspect.
-Please be very strict (in fact, ruthless!) and enforce this rule.
+1 min (or less!) summary only serves as a short reminder of the talk, potentially highlighting the most important aspect.
+Please be very strict and enforce this rule.

 • Monitor Zoom for raised hands.

-• Call on participants that have raised their hand on Zoom to ask their questions, or read questions from the Zoom chat or Mattermost.
+• Call on participants that have raised their hand on Zoom to ask their questions, or read questions from the Zoom chat or Slack.

 • Encourage students and those that have not spoken before to participate by raising hands.
 When deciding which question is being asked, be prepared to give a boost (e.g. allow those people to jump the queue in the raised-hands list on Zoom) to the participants who have not spoken before while others with a raised hand already have.